Chart Color Schemes

 Cultural Diversity

-Broadbeach Waters had a higher cultural diversity than most local areas, with 14.6% speaking a language other than English at home and 31.1% born overseas.
-Christianity was the predominant religion, accounting for 53.6%.
-Judaism was overrepresented at 0.7%, compared to 0.4% regionally.
+Broadbeach Waters, as per the census conducted on 29 June 2016, exhibited a higher degree of cultural diversity than most local areas, with 14.6% of its residents speaking a language other than English at home and 31.1% being born overseas.
+Christianity was found to be the predominant religion in Broadbeach Waters, comprising 53.6% of the population.
+Notably, Judaism was overrepresented in Broadbeach Waters compared to the rest of Queensland, with 0.7% of its population identifying as Jewish, compared to the regional average of 0.4%.

 Frequently Asked Questions - Diversity